-Clinical Psychology PsyD
+Clinical Psychology PsyD Clinical Training

-- at least 50%, and ideally 75%, in direct service
+- at least 50%, and ideally 75%, in direct service to clients

-The School of Graduate Psychology maintains the Pacific Psychology & Comprehensive Health Clinic, a training clinic at two sites.
-The Hillsboro clinic is located in Creighton Hall on the Hillsboro Campus and provides services in both Spanish and English.
+The School of Graduate Psychology maintains the Pacific Psychology & Comprehensive Health Clinic, a training clinic located at two sites.
+The Hillsboro clinic is located in Creighton Hall on the Hillsboro Campus; here, student clinicians provide services in both Spanish and English.
 The Portland clinic is located in downtown Portland.
-These clinics offer a wide range of psychological services to the community.
-Many students gain some practicum experience at the program's own training clinics.
-Other community sites in the Portland area are also available, allowing for exposure to varied sites and populations.
+These clinics offer a wide range of psychological services to the community, serving clients of all ages and ethnicities, generally of low socioeconomic status.
+Client presentations include mood disorders, dysfunctional relationships, child abuse, personality disorders, interpersonal problems, physical and sexual abuse, and eating disorders, among others.
+Students participate in offering individual, group and family therapy, as well as psychoeducational groups, consultation and psychological assessment.
+All students gain practicum experience at one of these training clinics in their Practicum I year.